 Choose a familiar location

-Spend 30 – 60 minutes slowly walking through this area, tuned into your visual experience
+Spend up to 60 minutes slowly walking through this area, tuned into your visual experience

 Tune into the colours, the shapes, patterns, lines and textures rather than the named objects